Low Level Programming

 actual is limited or not, private or not, and indefinite or not.
 The generic

 implementation doesn't need those capabilities to implement a conversion so

 they are not part of the contract expressed by the generic formal types.

 What sort of type would be disallowed?
-Abstract types.
-However, it is impossible to declare an object of an abstract type (for good reasons), so an unchecked conversion to or from an abstract type is never needed.
+Abstract types, and incomplete types.
+However, it is impossible to declare objects of those types, for good reasons, so unchecked conversion is never needed for them.